jayeshmahapatra/TranslateOCRApp/README.md

 # TranslateOCRApp

 TranslateOCRApp is an Android application that allows users to click pictures of Swedish and German text and translate them into english.
-The app leverages [Google ML-Kit](https://developers.google.com/ml-kit) for ML functionalities like OCR, Language identification and Translation.
+The app leverages [Google ML-Kit](https://developers.google.com/ml-kit) for ML functionalities like OCR, Language identification and Translation and [CameraX](https://developer.android.com/training/camerax) for camera functionality.

 ## Installing the App